CentralLabFacilities/bonsai/docs/source/general/memory.rst

      - Removes the data from the slot

 Within a skill, using the :ref:`SkillConfigurator <section_skill_configurator>` the skill can request slots from which it can read or write from.
 The skill can define the key used to reference the slot.
-The slot location for the skill is defined within in the :ref:`SCXML <section_scxml>`.
+The slot location for the skill is defined within the :ref:`SCXML <section_scxml>`.

 Example
 .......